Tony Ferguson Net Worth 2025: UFC Earnings, Career & Legacy

 Boxing Career Development

 Ferguson’s recent transition into boxing with Misfits Boxing represents a new income stream.
-His upcoming Tony Ferguson vs Salt Papi fight
+His upcoming Tony Ferguson vs Salt Papi fight on August 30th, 2025, is expected to earn him substantial purses, with reports suggesting over $400,000.

 Global Fight League Contract